YoYoGames/GMEXT-Twitch/README.md

 ## Acknowledgements

 We would like to express our gratitude to [Sidorakh](https://github.com/sidorakh/twitch.gml) and [TabularElf](https://github.com/tabularelf/GMTwitch) for their initial efforts and insights related to the Twitch REST API integration.
-Their foundational work and community support provided valuable references that informed the development of our extension.
-Their insights provided useful perspectives and played a pivotal role during development, and their support and shared knowledge contributed to shaping our approach.
+Foundational work and community support provided valuable references that informed the development of our extension.
+Additionally, the perspectives offered played a pivotal role during development, while the shared knowledge contributed to shaping our approach.

 ---